 The Aronoff Center is home to three versatile performance spaces.
 The 2,700-seat Procter & Gamble Hall hosts major events, while the 437-seat Jarson-Kaplan Theater is the ideal setting for local theater and dance presentations.
 The Fifth Third Bank Theater seats up to 150 and can be configured for more intimate events.
-With galleries on two levels, the acclaimed Weston Art Gallery showcases an eclectic mix of exhibits by emerging and professional artists, fostering appreciation of the visual arts throughout the Tri-State region.
+With galleries on two levels, the acclaimed Weston Art Gallery showcases an eclectic mix of exhibitions by emerging and professional artists, fostering an appreciation of the visual arts throughout the Tri-state region.

-Located in the central business district of downtown Cincinnati, the campus includes the upscale contemporary Mexican experience Nada and the on-site deli/café V’s on 7th.
+Located in the central business district of downtown Cincinnati, the campus includes the upscale contemporary Mexican restaurant Nada, and is within close walking distance to many other eateries and bars.